Birthright Israel: History

 The Birthright Israel program was founded in 1994 by philanthropists Charles Bronfman and Michael Steinhardt in cooperation with the Israeli government, the Jewish Agency for Israel, and Jewish diaspora communities, with the first program trip in 1999.
 The purpose of Birthright was to strengthen diaspora Jews' connection to Israel and increase a sense of Jewish identity, in response to the 1990 National Jewish Population Survey.

 By 2007, annual capacity had increased to 20,000 participants a year.
 That year, the late Sheldon Adelson pledged $25 million to Birthright Israel to take applicants off waiting lists and to increase annual capacity to 37,000 for 2007 and 2008.

 Birthright launched Birthright NEXT in 2007 as a post-trip follow-up program.
 One NEXT initiative was I.D., in which Birthright Israel alumni would perform monologues based on their experiences.
 Ultimately, a lack of funding for alumni programs in the face of an increased emphasis on youth Israel trips led NEXT to shut down by 2015.

 In 2010, Birthright launched an extension program called Birthright Excel.
 Birthright Excel is a 10-week summer program where students can either create a venture or intern with a business.

-The number of participants averaged approximately 45,000 per year, with about 80% from the United States and Canada.
+The number of participants averaged approximately 45,000 per year, with about 80 percent from the United States and Canada.
 After peaking at more than 48,000 participants in 2018, only 35,000 participants attended a Birthright Israel trip in 2022.
 Due to budgetary cuts, only 23,500 participants were anticipated to participate in the program in 2023.

 In 2022, Birthright Israel merged with Onward Israel, part of the Jewish Agency, which offers programs for young adults to travel to Israel for 6 to 10 weeks to live, work and study.

 In 2023, Birthright had its first second-generation participant.

 Since the program's first trip in 1999, more than 900,000 young Jews from 68 countries in the Jewish diaspora have participated in Birthright Israel.

 Eligibility

 To participate, individuals must have at least one parent of recognized Jewish descent or who have converted to Judaism through a recognized Jewish movement, and who do not actively practice another religion.
-They must also be between the ages of 18 and 26, have completed high school, have never traveled to Israel on a peer educational trip or study program after the age of 18, and have not lived in Israel for more than 3 months after the age of 12.
+They must also be between the ages of 18 and 26, have completed high school, have never traveled to Israel on a peer educational trip or study program after the age of 18, and have not lived in Israel for more than three months after the age of 12.

 Between 2017 and 2022, Birthright raised the upper age limit for eligibility to 32 to reflect the broader cultural shift of young adults delaying major life decisions like getting married and having children.